 Bad Blood by John Carreyrou

 Let’s be real: sometimes (not all of the time, but sometimes) the best true crime books are the ones that allow us to bask in the glorious schadenfreude of watching the rich and fabulous get what’s coming to them.
 I think that’s why Bad Blood hooked me.
 I can’t speak for the rest of you, of course, but a Silicon Valley start-up that duped millions of dollars out of the obscenely wealthy on the basis of a fake blood testing “development”?
 That’s a yes, please and thank you.
+This true crime book is every bit as gripping as a fictional crime read, only the more baffling because it really happened.

 Murder In Mississippi by John Safran